ATTENTION: This article is currently under review by the UniFi team.

 |Single band (2.4GHz only models) base station AP to dual-band mesh AP will not be able to uplink.|

 - Single band APs can act as a base station only within the band in which they operate

-- Dual band APs can act as a mesh AP only in 5GHz band
+- Dual band APs can act as a mesh AP only in the 5GHz band.

 *Support for non-Mesh non-legacy APs has been added in AP firmware v.3.9.1 and later.

 1. Power up the mesh access point that will be communicating with the Base Station (uplink) AP via wireless uplink and ensure it is within range of the Base Station.
-You will need a source of PoE to power the device without a wired data connection.
+A source of PoE will be needed to power the device without a wired data connection.

 2. After the device boots up, it will appear within the Devices page of your Controller, with the status "Pending Adoption (Wireless)".

-4. Once adoption has begun, the Base Station will provision, then again show as connected.
+4. Once the adoption has begun, the base station will provision, then again show as connected.
 After this, the Mesh AP device status will change with each step of the process:

 - And when finished, Online (Wireless).